-A motion for approval of items as listed under the CONSENT AGENDA ITEMS is made by , and seconded by , and seconded by .
+A motion for approval of the following items as listed under the CONSENT AGENDA is made by Tina Reed and seconded by Linda Eygnor with the motion approved 7-0.

-a.
-Board of Education Meeting Minutes
+a) Board of Education Meeting Minutes

 Be it resolved that the Board of Education, upon recommendation of the Superintendent of Schools and pursuant to Education Law, approves the Meeting Minutes of January 27, 2022.